The Best Black Friday and Cyber Monday Sales

 Frasier Sterling

-Stock up on cute jewelry in this 50% off site-wide sale running from Nov.
-28 to Dec.
-1. (Plus, get a free Positano Choker on all orders -- no code needed.)
+Stock up on cute jewelry in this 50% off site-wide sale.
+(Plus, get a free Star Crossed Lovers Initial Necklace on all orders -- use promo code CYBER.)

 Good American